nuxeo/nuxeo/nuxeo-platform-ear/oracle-setup/README.txt

 =================================
 You need ::
- - the appropriate thin client driver for your version of Oracle database, which you can downlod from Oracle's web pages.
+ - the appropriate thin client driver for your version of Oracle database, which you can download from Oracle's web pages.
 Put in in the lib/ subdirectory if you intend to use the ant deployment script
  - a valid user that can create tables, sequences and views